VieVaWaldi/PoliticalDespairTwitter/README.md

 - [ ] with filter for time

 - [ ] with filter for category
+- [ ] sentiment only for one specific hashtag
 - [ ] sentiment only for all countries
 - [ ] sentiment only for specific country like germany
 - [ ] sentiment only for companies or specific company